msa-em/nanocartography/01_introduction.md

 researchers the ability to examine crystals atom-by-atom {cite:p}`meyer2008imaging` as well as to move atoms one by one to create larger structures at the atomic scale {cite:p}`dyck2018building`.
-The push towards picometer resolution a short 80 years after its introduction has been rivaled by few technologies for volumetric analysis such as atom probe tomography {cite:p}`blavette1993tomographic, cerezo1988application`.
-Yet, the ever-expanding spectral, structural, and crystallographic techniques available in the TEM still make it the most versatile and attractive analysis technique
+The push towards picometer resolution a short 80 years after its introduction has been rivaled by few technologies for volumetric analysis.
+Such techniques like atom probe tomography do provide similar, or better, chemical sensitivity, but still lack in numerous other aspects.
+{cite:p}`blavette1993tomographic, cerezo1988application`.
+Yet, the ever-expanding
+spectral, structural, and crystallographic techniques available in the TEM still make it the most versatile and attractive analysis technique